timescale/docs/promscale/alerting-recording.md

 # Alerting rules and recording reules in Promscale
-Promscale supports altering rules and recording rules.
+Promscale supports alerting rules and recording rules.
 It evaluates these rules at regular intervals.
-The Promscale connector is the default ruler when ingesting and querying the data.
-In Promscale, you can set the alerting rules and recording rules using the configurations, similar to Prometheus configuration.
+The Promscale connector can be used as the ruler while ingesting and querying the data.
+In Promscale, you can set the alerting rules and recording rules similar to Prometheus rules configuration.

 <procedure>

-## Set altering rules and recording rules
+## Set alerting rules and recording rules

 Promscale alerting rules and recording rules are built on top of Prometheus alerting rules and recording rules capabilities.
 Alerting rules and recording